cristoslc/LLM-coding-agent-patterns/_AGENTS/knowledge/llm-coding-agent-patterns/SESSIONS-REFERENCE.md

 1. Generates patch file from session work in `.codebase/`
 2. Checks for KB learnings and creates KB merge session in `drafting/` if found
 3. Removes session clone directory (`.codebase/`)
-4. Merges session branch to main via squash merge
+4. Merges session branch to base branch via squash merge
 5. Removes session from `.agents/sessions.lock`
 6. Moves session from `active/` to `completed/`
 7. Deletes session branch